Get My Top 25 Viral Recipes!

 Whole beef roast seasoned with salt and pepper and other seasoning on a layer of onions.

-• Add a couple of tablespoons of Worcestershire sauce and a package of onion soup mix for a more intense flavor.
+• Add 2 tablespoons of Worcestershire sauce and a packet of onion soup mix for extra richness.

-• Yukon gold potatoes can be added for a classic meat and potatoes meal.
+• Toss in Yukon gold potatoes and carrots for a full one-pot meal.

-• Substitute red wine for the beef broth.
+• Substitute red wine for part of the beef broth.

-• Add dried rosemary, oregano, or Italian seasoning for additional flavoring.
+• Sprinkle in rosemary, oregano, or Italian seasoning for a different twist.

 Beef pot roast cooked in the crock pot with onions and seasoned perfection until tender and juicy.

-1. Prep the roast by patting it dry with paper towels.
+1. Prep the roast – Pat the beef dry with paper towels.

-3. Cook the beef chuck roast on low for 8 hours or high for 6 hours.
+3. Cook – Cover and cook on low for 8 hours or high for 6 hours, until the beef is tender.

-How To Make Slow Cooker Pot Roast With Gravy
+How To Make Gravy From Pot Roast Drippings

-• Skim off the fat and pour the drippings into a sautΓ© pan.
-Heat pan to medium-low and reduce liquid by β…“.
+• Skim off any excess fat and pour the drippings into a sauté pan.

 Craving More?
 Try These Crock Pot Recipes